QOM-One/Qom-Docs/developers/guides/query_balances.md

 # Query Balances

-Learn how to query balances of IBC Cosmos Coins and ERC-20s on Evmos. {synopsis}
+Learn how to query balances of IBC Cosmos Coins and ERC-20s on Qom One. {synopsis}

 This guide will cover the following query methods: